Female Body Image Based on Others Opinion

 "And it turns out we look to whether others accept our bodies to determine whether we appreciate them ourselves," Tylka said.
 "It's not our weight, but instead whether others in our social network appreciate us.
 That implies that people should be convinced to be less judgmental and to focus less on weight."

 Tylka performed the research with former Ohio State doctoral student Casey Augustus-Horvath, who is now at the Laureate Psychiatric Clinic and Hospital in Tulsa, Okla.
-The study is published in the current issue of the Journal of Counseling Psychology.
+The study is published in the Journal of Counseling Psychology.

 The researchers asked the women about their perceived social support from a variety of different relationships; whether they believed their bodies were accepted by people close to them as well as by society and the media; whether they focus more on how their bodies function and less on their appearance; how they felt about their own bodies; and whether they engaged in intuitive eating.